 -----

-Read more about the SOUNDmound at Sandby borg and the String Quartet no. 4 Vykort från Sandby borg in the article listed below.
+Read more about the SOUNDmound at Sandby borg and the String Quartet no. 4 Vykort från Sandby borg in the book chapter listed below.

 An experimental approach to heritage and music through a SOUNDmound at Sandby borg, Sweden: developments in method and practice.